whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-26-NatureBox-Subscription-June-2015-Coupon-Review.md

 <DL>
 <DT>Guacamole Bites</DT>
 <DD>Net Wt.
 5.1 oz</DD>
+</DL>
 <p>These are guacamole-flavored corn sticks and as soon as I took my first bite, I could taste lime right off the bat.
 So naturally I looked into the ingredients and yep, it's made with corn, spinach, garlic powder, avocado flavor, parsley and LIME!
 It gives a zesty kick to this corn snack and I like it.</p>
-</DL>

 <center><img src='/images/NatureBoxJune2015Cashews.jpg'></center>
 <DL>
 <DT>Sriracha Roasted Cashews</DT>
 <DD>Net Wt.
 4 oz</DD>
+</DL>
 <p>I love everything and anything that's with Sriracha so it was an easy decision to include this for this month's box.
 The cashews are generously coated and flavored as you can see from the picture, and they taste great!
 Slight sweet and in my opinion not spicy at all, so it'll be safe enough to eat even for those who are not into spicy food.</p>
-</DL>

 <center><img src='/images/NatureBoxJune2015Pretzels.jpg'></center>
 <DL>
 <DT>Kung Pao Pretzels</DT>
 <DD>Net Wt.
-4 oz<DD>
+4 oz</DD>
+</DL>
 <p>Wow, these pretzels are amazing.
 I can never go back to plain pretzels again!
 They taste exactly like kung pao flavor from the famous chinese dish, and since that's one of my husband's favorite dish, I have the urge to hide this from him and keep it all to myself =P</p>
-</DL>

 <br>